yard

 Indoor plants live on our schedules, but their roots still follow seasons.
 Light levels and day length change how much food they can use.

-In bright windows or under grow lights, growth ramps up from late winter through early fall.
-That is your main feeding window for most houseplants.
+In bright windows or under grow lights, growth ramps up from late winter through early fall; that is the main feeding window for most houseplants.

 Winter is not always a full pause.
-Plants near south-facing windows or under LEDs may keep growing.
-Watch new leaves and adjust feeding instead of blindly stopping in November.
+Plants near south-facing windows or under LEDs may keep growing, so watch new leaves and adjust feeding instead of blindly stopping in November.

 If growth slows and potting mix stays wet longer, cut fertilizer frequency in half before you stop entirely.